maepena91/maepena91/README.md

 - 👋 Hi, I’m @maepena91
-- 👀 I’m interested in coding, traveling and coffee
+- 👀 I’m interested in coding and currently working to become a Software Developer
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning javaScript, HTML and CSS
 - 📫 How to reach me: Email: Maepena91@yahoo.com

 <!---